0151 239 1000

 Paper files (if they exist) are shredded at the conclusion of the matter.
 We will not destroy documents you ask us to deposit in safe custody.
 If we take papers or documents out of storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.
 However, we may charge you both for time spent producing stored papers that are required and reading, correspondence or other work necessary to comply with your instructions in relation to retrieved papers.
 If you prefer we will make your file of papers available for collection by you.

 External firms or organisations may conduct audit or quality checks on our practice.
 These external firms or organisations are required to maintain confidentiality in relation to your files.

 Sometimes we ask other companies or people to carry out administrative functions on our files to ensure that necessary work is carried out promptly and efficiently.
 We always require outsourced service providers to enter into a confidentiality agreement.
 If you do not want your file to be outsourced, please tell us as soon as possible.
-Canter Levin & Berg outsource some of the initial administrative functions on your file to a service company and a confidentiality agreement is in place.

 Sometimes the work which we carry out for clients involves investments.
-Like most solicitors we are not authorised by the Financial Services Authority and so may refer you to someone who is authorised to provide any necessary advice.
+Like most solicitors we are not authorised by the Financial Conduct Authority (FCA) and so may refer you to someone who is authorised to provide any necessary advice.
 However, we may provide certain limited advice services where these are closely linked to the legal work we are doing for you.
 This is because we are members of the Law Society of England and Wales, which is a designated professional body for the purposes of the Financial Services and Markets Act 2000.

 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman is the independent body responsible for investigating complaints.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of those bodies.